-The Dissertation Research and Writing is a 4 or 5-week course which aims to give students a clear idea of the process of writing a dissertation.
-The first half of the course will focus on developing a research proposal, while the second will centre around the actual writing of the dissertation.
+The Dissertation Research and Writing is a 4 week course which aims to give students a clear idea of the process of writing a dissertation.
+The course will focus on developing a research proposal, and look at the different elements of a dissertation including the literature review, methodology and discussion.

 Areas covered include: